0%

 Pietro Perconti.
 Sentient machines already exist (and it has nothing to do with Deep Learning)

-Clara Colobatto.
+Clara Colombatto.
 Public Perceptions of AI Consciousness: Predictors and Consequences

 Antonio Chella.
 AI Consciousness and Robot Inner Speech